P47Parzival/FunkyCursor/README.md

-# Chrome Extension: [FunkyCursor]
+# FunkyCursor

 ## Overview
-Transform your browsing experience with **[Your Extension Name]**, a simple yet powerful Chrome extension that lets you customize your cursor with a variety of stylish and fun designs.
+Transform your browsing experience with **[FunkyCursor]**, a simple yet powerful Chrome extension that lets you customize your cursor with a variety of stylish and fun designs.
 Whether you're looking for a sleek professional look, a fun animated pointer, or a retro pixel-style cursor, this extension gives you the freedom to personalize your browsing experience like never before.
 Enhance your everyday web navigation with unique cursor styles that match your mood and personality!

 ## Features
 - ✅ Choose custom cursor of your choice